-Details of your visits to our site, including, but not limited to, traffic data, location data, weblogs and other communication data, and the resources that you access.
+Details of your visits to our sites, including, but not limited to, traffic data, location data, weblogs and other communication data, and the resources that you access.

 IP Addresses and Cookies We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
 This is statistical data about our users' browsing actions and patterns, and does not identify any individual.